HandyS11/ToDo_App/README.md

 ## 📊 Features

 **Done:**
 - Setup the repository & CI
 - Create the Model
 - Create the VM
+- Create the MAUI front

 **Not Done yet:**

-- Create the MAUI sample
 - Create the EF Model &/or local Databse
-- Create the MAUI front
 - Link everything together

 ## 🛠 Languages & tools